SantaClaas/3/README.md

 A web component library because I am too lazy to write the same components over and over again in different flavors.

+## Principles
+- Keep it simple
+  - Behave like native HTML when possible
+  - Prefer "pure" functions
+- Web apps first, web pages second.
+  - The intended usage is with web apps which influences things like navigation and other design decisions.
+But it should work with web pages because it is still native web technologies.
+Web pages just won't be a priority
+  - In my experience web pages and web apps differ in some design decisions

+## Why not use existing component libraries
+Because I like to make my life difficult and I like to have control and know the reasons for each tradeoff

 ## Naming (Work in Progress)
 Things to consider for naming:
 - How will the name appear in markup (HTML)?